rbkroyal009/pneumonia-detection-app/README.md

 🔗 **Live App:** [https://v0-web-app-for-pneumonia.vercel.app](https://v0-web-app-for-pneumonia.vercel.app)
 ---
 ## Tech Stack
-- Frontend: React / Next.js
+- React / Next.js
-- Backend: Flask
-- Model: CNN (TensorFlow / Keras)
+- TensorFlow.js (for model inference in the browser)
-- Deployment: Vercel
+- Deployed on Vercel
 ---
 ## About the Project
 I trained a convolutional neural network on a chest X-ray dataset to classify the images as *Normal* or *Pneumonia*.